Khovanskii bases, higher rank valuations and tropical geometry: Valuations on algebras and Khovanskii bases

 \subsection{Background on Newton-Okounkov bodies}

-Finally we briefly discuss the definition and main properties of of a Newton-Okounkov body associated to a positively graded algebra $A$.
+Finally we briefly discuss the definition and main properties of a Newton-Okounkov body associated to a positively graded algebra $A$.
 It is a convex body which encodes information about the asymptotic behavior of Hilbert function of $A$.
 It is a far generalization of the Newton polytope of a projective toric variety.
 Our presentation here is close to the approach in \cite{KK}.

 We begin with the definition of a Newton-Okounkov cone. \begin{definition}[Newton-Okounkov cone] Let $A$ be a (not necessarily graded) domain.
 Let $\v: A \setminus\{0\} \to \Z^r$ be a valuation.
-We define the {\it Newton-Okounkov cone} $P(A, \v)$ to be the closure of the convex hull of $S \cup \{0\}$, where $S = S(A, \v)$ is the value semigroup. \end{definition} We note that if $S$ is a finitely generated semigroup then the cone $P(A, \v)$ is a rational polyhedral cone, but the converse is not true.
+We define the {\it Newton-Okounkov cone} $P(A, \v)$ to be the closure of the convex hull of $S$, where $S = S(A, \v)$ is the value semigroup.
+Note that $0 \in S$ because by assumption $\v$ has value $0$ on $\k$. \end{definition} We note that if $S$ is a finitely generated semigroup then the cone $P(A, \v)$ is a rational polyhedral cone, but the converse is not true (see for example \cite[Example 6]{Anderson}).